 Directions: From I-75: Exit 17 (Corkscrew Rd. aka C.R.
 846) and go East approximately 17 miles to C.R.
 849 aka Sanctuary Rd and follow the signs.
 Phone: (239) 348-9151.
 With the recent newly built visitor’s center, many more birders and non-birders alike are visiting the Sanctuary.
 This is a mixed blessing as the boardwalk can often be filled with people, some of which are not very quiet.
-It is best to go here during mid-week when the crowds aren’t as large.
-I recommend getting there early as well.
+It is best to go here during mid-week when the crowds aren’t as large, and it is recommended that you get there early as well.
 The Sanctuary affords good looks at waders and passerines during winter and especially migration.
 Uncommon birds for our area in recent years have been Yellow-breasted Chat, Whippoorwill, Short-tailed Hawk, White-tailed Kite and Canada Warbler among others.
 During the late spring, Swallow-tailed Kites and Woodstorks (depending on the amount of rainfall during the Wet Season) breed here.
 Uncommon mammals such as Florida Black Bear and Florida Panther have been seen here as well.
 [Map] [Website]

 Conservancy of Southwest Florida Brigg’s Nature Center

 There is no fee for the boardwalk anymore.
 It is free.
 There is a port a potty at the boardwalk for visitor use.
 There still is no running water for drinking or hand bathing.
 The boardwalk is manned, in season, by knowledgeable volunteers, Mon. thru Friday, generally from around 8:00 AM to 4:00 PM.
-There are no longer any bird feeder being used.
-Shiny Cow Birds still arrive in season.
-The scrub jays have been very sparse.
-The birding platform over the brackish body of water is quite full right now and pretty deep for many of the wading birds.
-If this winter dries up, we should see lots of wading birds and also lots of swimmers.
-In past winters, if the water levels are not too deep, we have had lots of herons, egrets, spoonbills, mergansers, teals, coots, and then if things really dry up so we can have some mud flats, we’ll have lots of shore birds such as yellowlegs,stilts, killdeer and the like.
+There are no longer any bird feeders being used.
+Shiny Cow Birds still arrive in season and the scrub jays have been very sparse.
+The birding platform over the brackish body of water is often quite full and pretty deep for many of the wading birds.
+If the winter is dry, we should see lots of wading birds and also lots of swimmers.
+In past winters, if the water levels are not too deep, there have been lots of herons, egrets, spoonbills, mergansers, teals, coots, and then if things really dry up so we can have some mud flats, we’ll have lots of shore birds such as yellowlegs,stilts, killdeer and the like.
 Plus, we have had large groups of white pelicans and , of course, regardless of the water level, we always have a good amount of wrens, warblers etc. The eagles, ospreys, red shouldered hawks, sometimes clapper rails, still put on a show.

 By the end of Dec.
 2010, we will have installed 8” X 12” metal signs on each of the 28 stops along the boardwalk that will help visitors understand what they are seeing as they walk along the boards.
 These signs will include photos of the plant life etc. along the boards.
 Last year, we also saw a variety of wildlife such as raccoons, deer, boar, bobcats, otter and the like.